cscart/docs/developer_guide/addons/marketplace/addon_upgrade.rst

 Way 1.
 Building an Upgrade Package Manually
 -------------------------------------------

 Create an upgrade package as described in this article.
 Instead of creating an upgrade connector you’ll need a Marketplace connector.
-It must be located in the *app/addons/[ADDON_NAME]/Tygh/UpgradeCenter/Connectors/Upgrade/Connector.php* and have the following content:
+It must be located in the *app/addons/[addon_name]/Tygh/UpgradeCenter/Connectors/[AddonName]/Connector.php* and have the following content:

 .. important::

     Replace ``[product_id]`` in the code with the ID of your add-on (``product_id``) in the Marketplace.
+In this example the connector is located in *app/addons/sample_addon/Tygh/UpgradeCenter/Connectors/SampleAddon/Connector.php*.
+Replace **sample_addon** and **SampleAddon** with the name of your add-on both in the path and in the code.

 .. code-block:: php